BinhTranVan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CODE BOOK
-This code book aims to summarize results and desscribe variables in FinalData.txt.
+This code book aims to summarize results and desscribe variables in FinalTidyData.txt.
 ## Identifiers
 * `subject` - The ID of the test subject
 * `activity` - The type of activity performed when the corresponding measurements were taken